vinaygopinath/androidtutorial/app/views/concept_lessons/_android_log.html.md

 Click on the green '+' button next to 'Saved Filters' as shown below to create a new filter.
 <br/>
-<%= image_tag "android-logging/logcat-create-new-filter.png", title: "Create New Filter", alt: "Create New Filter" %>
+<%= image_tag "android-logging/logcat-create-new-filter.png", title: "Android log Create New Filter", alt: "Android log Create New Filter" %>

 Add all your parameter in the popup window that shows.

 > Do not add prefix 'tag:', 'app:' or 'pid:' in the input fields

 <br/>
-<%= image_tag "android-logging/logcat-new-filter.png", title: "New Filter", alt: "New Filter" %>
+<%= image_tag "android-logging/logcat-new-filter.png", title: "Android log New Filter", alt: "Android log New Filter" %>

 Once you save filter & a new entry gets created below **All messages (no filters)** .
 In the screenshot, it is named MyTagFilter.
 Clicking on the filter name will apply filter to log messages.

 <br/>
-<%= image_tag "android-logging/logcat-filter-created.png", title: "Filter Created", alt: "Filter Created" %>
+<%= image_tag "android-logging/logcat-filter-created.png", title: "Android log Filter Created", alt: "Android log Filter Created" %>

 ###Saving & Clearing logs

 The save button next to the log level selection button lets you save the logs in a text file.
 The button with red cross next to it clears the log.
 Hover on the buttons to see their actions.

 <br/>
-<%= image_tag "android-logging/logcat-save-clear-buttons.png", title: "Logcat Save Clear Buttons", alt: "Logcat Save Clear Buttons" %>
+<%= image_tag "android-logging/logcat-save-clear-buttons.png", title: "Android Logcat Save Clear Buttons", alt: "Android Log Save Clear Buttons" %>

 ##Advanced